halfrost/vue-objccn/README.md

 <img src='./image/Gifs/Web-iPad app.gif'>
 </p>

-## 🤔 After the completion of the project, I Fall into meditation
+## 🤔 Reflection

-First Amway [element-ui](https://github.com/ElemeFE/element) this project, use it to build the project, really very fast, a app can be efficient development. the development of Vue.js students must have heard of this library.
-Saving a lot of time can put more energy on business development.
+I strongly recommand you the [element-ui](https://github.com/ElemeFE/element) (Vue.js developers must have heard of this library).
+It is a really fast way to build projects by using it, an app can be efficient developed.
+Save time and put more energy on business development.

-Everyone is saying that now is a large front-end era, mobile development and front-end integration is inevitable.
-But the development of the two platforms is still a lot of different, I experienced a front-end development and iOS development, thinking a lot, front-end and iOS are a lot of places to learn from each other, both have their own advantages and disadvantages.
-Then I intend to write a series of articles on these aspects.
-The engineering, component, routing, MVVM of front-end, respectively, and iOS where the advantages and disadvantages of each other, what can learn each other.
-(Feeling to dig a big pit)
+Everyone says "Now is in the era of front-end, mobile development and front-end integration is inevitable".
+But there are many different aspectes of the development between front-end and iOS, I experience them all and think a lot.
+Font-end and iOS, they have lots to learn from each other in their own advantages and disadvantages, I intend to write an article series on those aspects - engineering, component, routing, MVVM.
+(Dig a big hole to jump)

 ## 📜 Feature

-If I have free time, I want to support Weex, take Vue.js into a complete Weex application, become native app, the performance will not be bad.
-So cross-platform development should be the whole platform.
+If I had more free time, I would like to support Weex.
+Taking Vue.js into a complete Weex application, to become a native app, the performance will not be bad.
+After then, it can cover the entire platform.

 ## ❗️ Errata

-If found in the project what is puzzled or found a bug, welcome to submit PR or issue, thank you very much, 🙏🙏🙏
+If you find a bug, welcome to sumbit your PR.
+If you feel confused by something, welcome to submit your Issues.
+I'm really appreciate it！🙏🙏🙏

 ## ♥️ Thanks